-18. Related Party Transactions
+17. Related Party Transactions

-For the year ended September 30, 2018, the Company paid or accrued compensation to key management personnel, which includes the Company's Chief Executive Office, Chief Financial Officer and members of the Company's Board of Directors totaling \$981 (2017 - \$1,048).
-No amounts are owing to these individuals as of September 30, 2018.
-In addition, for the year ended September 30, 2018, \$475 (2017- \$312) of share-based compensation expense was attributable to officers and directors of the Company.
+For the three months ended March 31, 2019, the Company paid or accrued compensation to key management personnel, which includes the Company's Chief Executive Office, Chief Financial Officer and members of the Company's Board of Directors totaling \$193 (2018 - \$185).
+No amounts are owing to these individuals as of March 31, 2019.